opensearch-project/opensearch-benchmark-workloads/http_logs/README.md

 ### Parameters

-This track allows to overwrite the following parameters with Rally 0.8.0+ using `--track-params`:
+This track allows to overwrite the following parameters with Benchmark 0.8.0+ using `--track-params`:

 * `bulk_size` (default: 5000)
 * `bulk_indexing_clients` (default: 8): Number of clients that issue bulk indexing requests.